-- Adults are 4 to 8 inches long.
-Eggs are not visible to the human eye. - The body is a smooth, glossy, dark gray, brown color. - The clitellum band is cloudy-white or gray and fully encircles the body.
-It is flush, not raised. - Jumping worms thrash or jump wildly when handled or disturbed. - The worm can shed its tail in defense.
+- Adults are 4-8 inches long.
+Eggs are not visible to the human eye - The body is a smooth, glossy, dark gray/ brown color. - The clitellum band is cloudy- white or gray and fully encircles the body.
+It is flush, not raised. - Worms thrash or jump wildly when handled or disturbed. - Can shed tail in defense.